 Both my wife and myself went to Best Buy and received advice and direction on computer purchases.
 We were instructed to add Vista as an operating system.
 We were told even though we wanted XP which we were told was about to be unsupported!
 So we got the systems with Vista.
 Now, were being told that Microsoft will discontinue to support Vista starting in July 2011.
 You might think two multi-billion dollars companies might have some business practices that included lying, misrepresentations to get a few $$$$$$ makes me SICK.

 After what Microsloth did to us with Vista, why would anyone throw more cash their way?
 This company has been doing it to consumers for years and the not unlike Evita, the money keeps rolling in.
 I will never understand.
 Can we spell Apple?

 SYDNEY, MASSACHUSETTS -- I can't believe how useless Vista is.
-Every update stuffs up and now with latest update when you ask for a new folder it sends the folder to n in an alphabetical sense before you even type in the name.
-What is this crap that is supposed to be better than the previous operating system.
-I think with all the compatibility problems with existing software and consistent stuff ups Bill Gates & Microsoft are a pack of blood sucking leaches who provide nothing for the consumer and everything for their bloodsucking shareholders.
-Guess what we all don't invest with Microsoft but we use your fuc&&n product everyday.
+Every update stuffs up and now with latest update when you ask for a new folder, it sends the folder to 'n' in an alphabetical sense before you even type in the name.
+What is this crap that is supposed to be better than the previous operating system?

 Was on the phone for over 2 hours, given several different numbers that brought me to the same lame customer service dept. that asked me the same questions over and over.
 Never received the help I was looking for.
 Then asked to pay a shipping and handling fee for a defective product that I already paid for.
 What a bunch of jerks.
 I HATE MICROSOFT!
 Just bought a Mac.
 WOW, love it.